bootstrap-wysiwyg/bootstrap3-wysiwyg/README.md

 Furthermore the packages on bower do not use proper dependency management.

-I will maintain this repo and I will accept pull requests.
+I will (eventually) maintain this repo and I will (eventually) accept pull requests.

 ## Dependencies